orpogs/orp/README.md

 _______________________

-Prerequisites
+Prerequisites :

-    A web server (Apache, Nginx, IIS, etc.)
+    A web server

-    MariaDB (or MySQL < 5.7)

-    PHP 5.6 or higher
+    A dataBase

 _______________________

-Genesis
+Genesis :

 After much research, I did not find a free web software capable of being used as an internal reprographic platform in a company, university, administration.